-Check out the complete list of things to do in Fishtown.
+Check out other places to visit and things to do in Fishtown.

-A lot of America’s greatest come from here, making it very hard to create a condensed list.
+Some of the city’s best places to eat and drink are here, making it very hard to create a condensed list.
 Here’s our best shot:

 Kosta’s – This dive bar is more than meets the eye.
 It also serves killer Greek food.
 The Greek nachos?
 YUM.